What Is Denis Villeneuve's Net Worth?

 Early Life

-Denis Villeneuve was born on October 3, 1967 in the village of Gentilly in Bécancour, Quebec, Canada, to parents Nicole-Demers and Jean Villeneuve.
-His mother worked as a homemaker and his father was a notary.
-He grew up with his three younger siblings.
+Denis Villeneuve was born on October 3, 1967, in the village of Gentilly in Bécancour, Quebec, Canada.
+He is the son of homemaker Nicole-Demers and notary Jean Villeneuve.
+Denis grew up with three younger siblings.
 He attended the Séminaire Saint-Joseph de Trois Rivières and then studied science at the Cegep de Trois Rivières.
-After his secondary studies, he enrolled in at the Université du Québec à Montréal where he studied cinema.
+After his secondary studies, he enrolled at the Université du Québec à Montréal, where he studied cinema.

 Career